LLNL/UnifyFS/docs/configuration.rst

    ==============  ======  =================================================================
-   max_files       INT     maximum number of open files per client process flatten_writes  BOOL    enable flattening writes (optimization for overwrite-heavy codes)
+   max_files       INT     maximum number of open files per client process flatten_writes  BOOL    enable flattening writes (optimization for overwrite-heavy codes) local_extents   BOOL    service reads from local data if possible (default: off)
    ==============  ======  =================================================================

+Enabling the ``local_extents`` optimization may significantly improve read performance.
+However, it should not be used by applications in which different processes write to a given byte offset within the file, nor should it be used with applications that truncate files.

 .. table:: ``[log]`` section - logging settings
    :widths: auto